If you can't get a good pay rise at work, you can give yourself a pay rise at home. These tips could give you a permanent boost to your income.

 Claim all your benefits

 If you're entitled to benefits such as Tax Credits, make sure you're claiming them.
-You can find out more on the GOV.UK website.

 Similarly, if you have children, don't miss out on Child Benefit (currently paid to households where each parent earns less than £50,000 a year) and Child Tax Credits.